£5 note

 A circular, green foil patch contains letters spelling, ‘BLENHEIM’.
 You will find this on the back of the note, directly behind the silver crown on the front of the note.

-A portrait of the Queen is printed on the window with '£5 Bank of England’ printed twice around the edge.
+A portrait of Queen Elizabeth II or King Charles III is printed on the window with '£5 Bank of England’ printed twice around the edge.

 Colour-changing border